HessLabUW/PeptideGrowthAnalysis/README.md

 If you have generated an index for this library previously, you don't have to recreate it.
 Using "python /PATH_TO_SCRIPTS/makeCounts.py -h" will show a list of previously made libraries.
 You can also open the screen_type_index.txt file in the Indices folder to see the list.

-The oligo_file is a .csv file that contains a sgRNA_ID in the first column and the sequence of the oligo ordered from a chip.
-These are often located in the /project6/HessLabCHGPM/OligoChips/ folder.
-Given it encodes the full oligo, it includes other parts of the sequence that are not part of the sgRNA sequence that you don't want to include for the alignment.
-Therefore, we trim off all of these parts from the oligo in this script so we make an alignment that is just the sgRNA sequence.
+The oligo_file is a .csv file that contains a Peptide_ID in the first column and the sequence of the oligo ordered from a chip.
+The sequence encodes the full oligo including parts that include handles for PCR and cloning.
+These parts need to be trimmed off the oligo in this script, so we make an alignment against just the peptide sequence.

 #### makeIndices.py
 >usage: Make index for alignment [-h] [-s STRIM] [-e ETRIM] [-n NUMS] [-o] [-t] [-b BOWTIE] oligo_file short_name full_name